 It is presently contemplated that at least the newly constructed Cove Road across the Project Site would be offered for dedication to the Village as a public roadway.
 It is not proposed to gate off the other newly-constructed roadways.
 Bicyclists would be permitted to use all of the new roadways, which are generally low-speed and predominantly serve residential neighborhoods.
-Sidewalk would be installed traversing the entirety of the Project Site for pedestrians and, if permitted, the new sidewalk would connect to the existing sidewalk infrastructure near Hommocks Middle School.
-Bicycle and pedestrian access would be extended to Cooper Avenue; would be maintained.
-Cooper Avenue is proposed to be gated and used as an emergency-only access point; therefore, there would be almost no traffic on Cooper Avenue (on either side of the closed gate), obviating the requirement for a sidewalk to be built along Cooper Avenue.
+Sidewalk would be installed traversing entirety of the Project Site for pedestrians and, if permitted, the new sidewalk would connect to the existing sidewalk infrastructure near Hommocks Middle School.
+Bicycle and pedestrian access would be extended to Cooper Avenue would be maintained.